 Whether you have a website translated into 20 different languages or none at all, if you depend on customers who communicate in multiple native languages other than your own, then you’ll want to deliver a level of service that keeps them satisfied and coming back for more.

 If you’ve already implemented some form of multilingual customer service, you’ll be aware of the pains of managing it – peaks and troughs of tickets in certain languages at certain times; when one of your agents goes on holiday or doesn’t work on weekends; hiring new native speaking agents upon expansion into certain territories.

 But there’s a better way that does away with all of that.

-With Unbabel, you can enable seamless multilingual customer service right inside Zendesk and Salesforce — no drop-off in response times; no need to wait for the weekend to be over; no need for new hires on the basis of what languages they speak.
+With Unbabel, you can enable seamless multilingual customer service right inside Zendesk, Salesforce and other CRM platforms — no drop-off in response times; no need to wait for the weekend to be over; no need for new hires on the basis of what languages they speak.